simonrabate/simonrabate.github.io/_pages/research.md

 ## Early stage research

-- *Retirement behaviour in the French private sector*,
+- *Differential Mortality and Redistribution in the French Pension System*,
-with Chloé Lallemand, Lamia Kandil and Maxime To

-- *Incentives and Labor Force Participation of Older Workers: Evidence from France*,
-with Antoine Bozio, Maxime Tô and Julie Treguier
+with Aurel Mélard and Maxime Tô

 - *The Social Determinants of Retirement*,
 with Arthur Seilbold